 He struggled with being gay for years, conscientiously and religiously.
 Implying or stating outright that he didn't try hard enough, pray long enough, love God thoroughly enough is the kind of thing that would send a less self-analytical, far less objective man out of his church.

 Coles also repudiates the coy "same-sex attraction" verbiage, relying instead on the more communicative vernacular "gay."
 As Mythbusters discovered, trying to alter one's biological self through self-hypnosis or wishful thinking is problematic in the extreme.
 It also, as Coles points out, distracts a person from dealing directly with issues and finding a way to create a life for oneself.

 Eckel points out the flaws in each piece of advice using current research into human decision-making, how the brain works, and how people communicate.
 She bolsters her analysis with true-life stories of women who were similarly advised to change their ways and didn't.
 And ended up happily married anyway.

 I appreciate the dismissal of the "if only" idea, which I consider one of the stupidest psychological reactions ever invented by the human brain under stress.
 The truth is--even with massive amounts of cash, one cannot undo certain realities.
 More importantly, the idea that life's outcomes come down to a single issue or trait is like dumber science-fiction: there are far too many variables to justify such an argument.

-Based on commonsense, Eckel and Cole have every reason to point out that married people are not in fact perfect before they get married yet . . .
+Based on commonsense, Eckel and Coles have every reason to point out that married people are not in fact perfect before they get married yet . . .

 2. Marriage is not an "unfair" event that single people should jealously despise.